xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I5.png" width=800>

-	* After capturing the packets, right click a TCP stream and click follow!
+	* After capturing the packets, right-click a TCP stream and click follow!
 This allows us to see all of the output.

 		<img src="Images/I6.png" width=600>